klee/klee.github.io/docker.md

 Where ``<TAG>`` is [one of the tags listed on the DockerHub](https://hub.docker.com/r/klee/klee/tags/).
 Typically this is either ``latest`` (corresponds to the ``master`` branch) or a version number (e.g. ``1.0.0``).

 **Note this process pulls images containing code compiled by a third-party service.
-We do not accept resonsibility for the contents of the image**
+We do not accept resonsibility for the contents of the image.**

 ## Building the Docker image locally

-If you want to build the Docker image manually instead of pulling the image from DockerHub you can do so by running
+If you want to build the Docker image manually instead of pulling the image from DockerHub you can do so by running:

 ```bash
 $ git clone https://github.com/klee/klee.git